michaeldgraham/cypher-tag/README.md

 ![Not Highlighted](https://github.com/michaeldgraham/cypher-tag/blob/main/no-highlight.png?raw=true)

 When using `cql`, the tagged template literal is wrapped with a GraphQL [Block String](https://spec.graphql.org/June2018/#sec-String-Value) when compiled.
-Nested compilations are also supported, allowing for Cypher statements to be progressively composed and injected as a variable.

 So instead of writing: